GalaxyGorilla/cert_test/README.md

 There are two listeners used:

-* Basic TLS, e.g. only server certificates are verified by the client
+* Basic TLS, e.g. only server certificates are verified by the client (port 8080)
-* Client authenticated TLS, e.g. also client certificates are verified by the server
+* Client authenticated TLS, e.g. also client certificates are verified by the server (port 8081)

 Start
 -----